SPDX-FileCopyrightText: 2020-present The Firebird Projects <www.firebirdsql.org>

 class Distinct(ABC):

-"""Abstract base class for classes (incl. dataclasses) with distinct instances.
+"""Abstract base class for objects with distinct instances based on a key.

 """